scala/scala-lang/README.md

     gem install jekyll -v 3.3.0

-After cloning, `cd` into the directory where you cloned this repository and run:
+After cloning, `cd`ing into the directory where you cloned this repository and
+run:

     jekyll serve